 Who wrote this post?

-The school was founded and is run by two enthusiastic teachers: Marta and Verónica.
-We were teaching Spanish around the world for a few years and when we come back to Spain, we decided to start our own school.
-It is a small local business and we like it like that 🙂 We work with small groups because we like to get to know all our students and design personalized lessons.
+The school was founded and is run by enthusiastic teachers.
+Out team was teaching Spanish around the world for a few years and when we come back to Spain, we decided to start our own school.

 Why should I take an online Spanish course?